nikitinvv/tomocupy-stream/README.rst

 ~~~~~~
-Demonstration of reconstruction and reprojection in juoyter notebook
+Demonstration of reconstruction and reprojection in jupyter notebook
 ~~~~~~

 https://github.com/nikitinvv/tomocupy-stream/blob/main/tests/test_for_compression.ipynb